tundra/picasso/vagrant/windows/basebox.md

  9. You can now disable the administrator account again.
 You don't have to but you won't need it.

+ 10. Under *Remote Desktop* in *Allow remote access to this computer* set *Allow connections from computers running any version of Remote Desktop*.

-    At this point the image should be set up such that it can be run with `vagrant up`, though `vagrant rdp` is not going to work.
+    At this point the image should be set up such that it can be run with `vagrant up` and `vagrant rdp`.
 Depending on what you'll be using the image for the next steps are optional.

 ## FreeSSH for `vagrant ssh`